Monday, 18 July 2022

 Portsoy and its Salmon Bothy

 Portsoy is bigger than most surrounding villages with a well-defined centre.
 Leaving the main road we descended towards the picturesque harbour nestling at the base of a small headland.
-The harbour has had something a showbusiness career, appearing in Peaky Blinders and starring in the 2016 remake of Whisky Galore!
+The harbour has enjoyed something of a showbusiness career, appearing in Peaky Blinders and starring in the 2016 remake of Whisky Galore!

 Whisky Galore!